The BBBEE Verification process can be hassle free!

 - Seeing that private companies are losing business they are electing to use BEE compliant suppliers as well.

 (B-BEE Verification is the process of becoming BEE compliant.
 Once you have chosen the best Business consulting Agency to assist with your verification, your BEE Compliance level can be determined by doing a BBBEE Cost Analysis / partial or a full audit on your company.
 (Depending on the size of your business).

 This comprises three easy steps.

 - Completion of Documentation

 - Gathering of Evidence according to the relevant elements.

 - Consulting of Evidence and calculating BEE Compliancy

 Once this is done, a Cost Analysis Report / Budget and Consulting Report of that specific entity’s BEE Compliancy and Procurement Recognition is discussed, before handing file over for Verification.
 The BEE scoring levels are explained below.
-Once the entity is happy with the level of Certificate that can be issued by Accredited Verification Agency will the file be handed over for Verification whereby a BEE certificate is then issue and is valid for one year from the date of issue.
+Once the entity is happy with the level of Certificate that can be issued by Accredited Verification Agency will the file be handed over for Verification whereby a BEE certificate is then issued and is valid for one year from the date of issue.